Omar Bradley: Retirement

 Following the death of Dwight D. Eisenhower in March 1969, Bradley was the only surviving 5-star officer in the US Armed Forces.

 In 1970, Bradley served as a consultant for the film Patton.
 Screenwriters Francis Ford Coppola and Edmund H. North wrote most of the film based on Bradley's memoir, A Soldier's Story, and the biography, Patton: Ordeal and Triumph, by Ladislas Farago.
 The screenwriters did not have access to General Patton's diaries nor did Patton's family grant interviews.
 They relied upon observations by Bradley and other military contemporaries when attempting to reconstruct Patton's thoughts and motives.

 In a review of the film Patton, S.L.A.
 Marshall, who knew both Patton and Bradley, stated that "The Bradley name gets heavy billing on a picture of [a] comrade that, while not caricature, is the likeness of a victorious, glory-seeking buffoon...Patton in the flesh was an enigma.
 He so stays in the film...Napoleon once said that the art of the general is not strategy but knowing how to mold human nature...Maybe that is all producer Frank McCarthy and Gen. Bradley, his chief advisor, are trying to say."
 Though each recognized that he owed part of his success to the other, it was known that Bradley disliked Patton both personally and professionally, but in the film they are portrayed as friendly.

 In 1971 Bradley was the subject of an episode of the TV show This Is Your Life.

-Bradley attended the 30th anniversary of D-Day at Normandy, France on June 6, 1974, participating in various parades.
+Bradley attended the 30th anniversary of D-Day at Normandy, France on 6 June 1974, participating in various parades.

-On January 10, 1977, Bradley was presented with the Presidential Medal of Freedom by President Gerald Ford.
+On 10 January 1977, Bradley was presented with the Presidential Medal of Freedom by President Gerald Ford.

 In 1978, Bradley received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member General Jimmy Doolittle.

-Bradley was the keynote speaker at Pointe du Hoc, Normandy, France on June 6, 1979, for the 35th anniversary of D-Day.
+Bradley was the keynote speaker at Pointe du Hoc, Normandy, France on 6 June 1979, for the 35th anniversary of D-Day.
 While seated in a wheelchair, he performed an open ranks inspection of the U.S. representative army unit, the 84th Army Band from VII Corps HQ, Stuttgart, West Germany.

 Bradley lived during his last years in Texas at a special residence on the grounds of the William Beaumont Army Medical Center, part of the complex which supports Fort Bliss.

-One of Bradley's last public appearances was as the guest of honor at the inauguration of President Ronald Reagan on January 20, 1981.
+One of Bradley's last public appearances was as the guest of honor at the inauguration of President Ronald Reagan on 20 January 1981.

+Death

-Omar Bradley died on April 8, 1981, in New York City of a cardiac arrhythmia, a few minutes after receiving an award from the National Institute of Social Sciences.
+Omar Bradley died on 8 April 1981, in New York City of a cardiac arrhythmia, a few minutes after receiving an award from the National Institute of Social Sciences.
 He is buried at Arlington National Cemetery, next to his two wives.

-General Bradley served on active duty continuously from August 1, 1911, until his death on April 8, 1981 – a total of 69 years, 8 months and 7 days.
-His was the longest active duty career in the history of the United States Armed Forces.